alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## `Run()` is a runner, not an interpreter

 In this implementation, `Run()` invokes one opaque `Func<T>`.
-It cannot inspect the program, distinguish API requests from file writes or pure calculations, or retroactively choose parallelism, retries, cancellation, or cleanup.
-Control therefore comes from the combinators that shaped the program and from where that recipe is run.
+It cannot inspect the program or retroactively add policies such as retries, parallelism, cancellation, or cleanup.
+Those decisions have to be encoded while constructing the `IO<T>`, or supplied by surrounding infrastructure.

 Those decisions must be encoded while constructing the program:

-* `FlatMap` and sequencing helpers fix composition and traversal policy.
+* `FlatMap` and sequencing helpers set composition and traversal policy.
 * Retries, timeouts, and rate limits can come from combinators or external resilience pipelines.
 * Resource lifetime still needs `using`, `await using`, or an equivalent bracket; `using` guarantees disposal when an exception escapes.